giovaspat/RepositoryJS-Features/exercise/README.md

-# Destructuring assignment
+# Destructuring

-Use the destructuring to make the check of the age easier.
-Try modifying the parameter of the isAdult function.

-Suggestion: look at the official documentation[ https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
+The destructuring returns undefined for the properties: name, surname and old.
+Try fixing the code without changing the any of the object properties in the constant { id, name, surname, old }.